Francie Doll’s Style: 1970

 - Super Shirt; long-sleeved pink body blouse with three silver bead buttons

 - Western Wild; western accessories made from cloth suede fabric.
-They came in separate packages of yellow (with light brown trim) and brown (with yellow trim)
+They came in separate packages of yellow (with light brown trim) and brown (with yellow trim).
+Other color variations were also available

 - Pancho Bravo (yes, it’s “Pancho,” not “Poncho”); over-the-head poncho cape woven in turquoise, fuchsia, dark-green and white with white fringe.
 The neckline was trimmed in white vinyl.
 Pale-pink sunglasses and dark-blue go-go boots added to the look.